marthagriggs9/group4_project/README.md

 ## INVENTORIES

 - The inventories in both cities differ greatly, however the gap has decreased greatly since the pandemic.
-- Dallas had the biggest amount of inventories but this trend has changed sin the pandemic what has resulted in more variability of this indicator over time.
+- Dallas had the biggest amount of inventories but this trend has changed since the pandemic which has resulted in more variability of this indicator over time.
-- In the period analyzed inventories in Austin and Dallas went from 6,541 and 17,066 houses to 73,76 and 10,137, this is an increase for Austin of 6% and a decrease for Dallas of 41%, respectively
+- In the period analyzed inventories in Austin and Dallas went from 6,541 and 17,066 houses to 73,76 and 10,137 respectively; this is an increase for Austin of 6% and a decrease for Dallas of 41%.
--

 ![Inventories over time](./images/Bar_graph_Inventory.png)